Themed Living Communities

 ODR Approved Accommodations

-Students who have approved housing accommodations through the Office of Disability Services that limit the options on campus to fulfill the accommodation will have an opportunity to select their room or be manually assigned by Residence Life and Housing prior to general Selection.
-All students should expect to self-select their room within the Housing Portal unless otherwise directed by Residence Life and Housing.
+Students who have approved housing accommodations through the Office of Disability Services will have an opportunity to select their room or be manually assigned by Residence Life and Housing.
+Students with accommodations that may limit physical placement will select or be assigned prior to general Housing Selection.

-Since accommodations are often very individual in nature, Residence Life and Housing will communicate with each student on the approved ODR list regarding their housing for 2019-2020.
-In order to receive an assignment during the designated ODR date, students must have their accommodation re-approved and their Housing Application completed by March 12.
+Since accommodations are often very individual in nature, Residence Life and Housing will communicate with each student that has an approved accommodation regarding their housing for 2020-2021.
+In order to receive an assignment during the designated ODR date, students must have their accommodation re-approved and their Housing Application completed by March 9.
+Students with accommodations that are approved after March 9th will still have their accommodations met but may not be able to select their own space and will have a space assigned to them.

 Flexible Housing is an option in which any students, regardless of gender, may choose to share the same room, suite, or apartment.
 Flexible Housing provides a range of options that respond to students’ diverse backgrounds, interests, preferences, and needs with the goal of improving retention and student success.